 Common Uses in Home and Personal Care

 Many households incorporate these extracts into daily routines.
-They freshen laundry, enhance DIY cleaners, or create calming atmospheres.
-However, products containing certain varieties (like citrus or eucalyptus) may trigger adverse reactions in pets.
+They deodorize clothing, improve homemade cleaners, or make relaxing environments.
+Nevertheless, the products with some of the varieties (such as citrus or eucalyptus) can cause negative effects in pets.

 General Safety Considerations

 Not all plant-based extracts work equally for every animal.
-For example, diffusing lavender might relax one dog but overwhelm another.
+As an example, lavender diffusing may calm one dog and overpower another.
 Always start with minimal exposure and observe behavior changes.

 Factor | Safe Practice | Risk |